Bushfire-affected Victorians move into new temporary homes in time for Christmas

 Bushfire victims are mostly electing to have their temporary housing delivered to their existing address.
 This means they can be onsite full-time as they rebuild their permanent residence, whilst having a safe, clean, modern space to live.
 GIVIT has provided donated household essentials to ensure people can feel comfortable and at home straight away.

-So far, we've provided furnishings including white goods and appliances, furniture, bedding, kitchenware and home essentials for 27 modular houses, including six in Mallacoota, 13 in Sarsfield and four in Nariel Valley.
+So far, we've provided furnishings including white goods and appliances, furniture, bedding, kitchenware and home essentials for 51 families and individuals, furnishing modular houses in places like Mallacoota, Sarsfield and Nariel Valley.

 I can’t believe I have a new bed to sleep in, and so many people and businesses have chipped in to help us!
 I’m lost for words.
 I don’t know what to say.